cockroachdb/docs/src/current/cockroachcloud/aws-privatelink.md

 1. Click **Subnets** in the sidebar.
 1. Locate the subnet IDs corresponding to the VPC you chose in Step 4.
 1. Click **Security Groups** in the sidebar.
-1. <a name="step-8"></a> Click **Create security group** to create a security group within your VPC that allows inbound access from your application or source program onpPort 26257:
+1. <a name="step-8"></a> Click **Create security group** to create a security group within your VPC that allows inbound access from your application or source program on Port 26257:
   - In the **Security group name** field, enter a name for the security group.
   - In the **Description** field, enter a description for the security group.
   - From the **VPC** dropdown, select the VPC you chose in Step 4.